ChrisWhealy/parse-sap-odata/README.md

 ### Entity Set Enum `as_list` function

 By making use of the above `iterator` and `value` functions, the `as_list` function returns the names of the entity sets as a vector of string slices.

----

-## TODOs

-1. Implement dedicated parser functions for`Edm.DateTime` and `Edm.Decimal` fields as these are currently interpreted simply as `String` and `f64` fields
-1. Support Function Imports